Sangh Parivar: Economics

-While the BJP governments have been progressively seen to be industry friendly, the opinions and the views of the Sangh Parivar constituents like Bharatiya Mazdoor Sangh (BMS) find consonance with the known leftist stands on labour rights.
+While the BJP governments have often been seen as industry friendly, the opinions and the views of the Sangh Parivar constituents like Bharatiya Mazdoor Sangh (BMS) has its own stands on "Bharatiya" approach to labour rights.
 The Sangh Parivar, as a whole, even the BJP in its earlier days, has advocated 'Swadeshi' (Self Reliance).
-Sangh Parivar leaders have been very vocal in their criticism of globalisation especially its impact on the poor and native people.
-They have been suspicious of the role of international agencies such as the World Bank and the International Monetary Fund.
-Sangh constituents have advocated and promoted decentralised village centric economic growth with emphasis on ecological protection.
+Sangh Parivar leaders have been very vocal in their criticism of globalisation, especially its impact on the poor and native people.
+In 2000, the Swadeshi Jagran Manch (SJM) led a protest against the role of international agencies such as the World Bank and the International Monetary Fund.